How you can Make Money at Home

 6. Virtual Assistant

-If you have admin experience you can be a VA (Virtual Assistant).
+With admin experience, you can be a VA (Virtual Assistant).
 Virtual assistants are becoming more common than in-person personal assistants.
-A virtual assistant does things like check email, create newsletters, schedule appointments etc just like a personal assistant but it is all done online.
+Your duties can include email, newsletters, schedule appointments etc just like a personal assistant but it is all done online.

 Check out how to become a virtual assistant for tips on how to get into it.